nigelhaim/4thYr_1stSem/Life and Works of Rizal/Life and Works of Rizal.md

 			- Filipino first policy
 			- Kung mahal mo ang bansa mo, iisipin mo ang bayan mo

+**The economy cannot thrive until we less the imports**
 ### The story of the Rizal Law by Augusto De Viana
 1. The drafting of the law in 1956 is in itself a history worth studying.
 2. The authors of Rizal law saw the need to instill heroism and nationalism among the youth
 3. The condition of the 1950s Philippines:
 		1. HUKBALAHAP insurgency
-	2. Imperialism of the USA in the economic and political policies
+	1. Imperialism of the USA in the economic and political policies
-	3. Communist insurgency that made the Philippines become part of the global network to contain the spread of communism that ended in MUTUAL DEFENSE TREATY and SEATO (Southeast Asia Treaty Organization)
+	2. Communist insurgency that made the Philippines become part of the global network to contain the spread of communism that ended in MUTUAL DEFENSE TREATY and SEATO (Southeast Asia Treaty Organization)
 4. EDCA - America's counter to the rising empire to China
 5. The condition of the 1950s Philippines:
 	1. The enforcement of the Bell Trade Act of 1947 (20 years of free trade with the US) gave the Philippines economic disadvantages